Keep Up With Us

 9. Free WIFI for all!
 Free Wi-Fi hotspots are provided by the Town of Breckenridge at no charge as a courtesy to our residents and visitors.

 10. In 1887, Colorado’s largest piece of gold was discovered near Breckenridge.
-Nicknamed “Tom’s Baby”, it weighed 13.5 pounds – almost 1 stone
+Nicknamed “Tom’s Baby”, weighing around 13.5 pounds.

 11. During the Big Snow Winter of 1989, it snowed for 79 days!
 On flat ground, the snow reached a depth of 20 feet.

-12. Base elevation is 9,600 feet summit elevation: 12,998 feet and is home to the highest chairlift in North America, the Imperial Express Superchair.
+12. Our base town elevation is 9,600 feet, and the top elevation on mountain reaches 12,998 feet.
+Because of this, Breckenridge is home to the highest chairlift in North America, the Imperial Express Superchair, leading to the top of peak 8.

 13. The town of Breckenridge is 7 miles long and 2 miles wide.

-14. In the summer, the average temperature is 70°F in the day and 50°F at night.
+14. In the summer, the average temperature is 70°F in the day and 50°F at night, making it a top destination to escape the summer heat that hits a lot of other states.

-15. Breckenridge is home to many Olympic athletes including freestyle skiers Keri Herman and Bobby Brown, Nordic skier Matthew Dayton, rower Greg Ruckman and speed skier, C.J.
+15. Breckenridge is home to many Olympic athletes including freestyle skiers Keri Herman and Bobby Brown, halfpipe snowboarders Arielle Gold and Steve Fisher, Nordic skier Matthew Dayton, rower Greg Ruckman and speed skier, C.J.
 Mueller.